 At a time when councils are the only politically functioning element of government in N. Ireland, there should be no proposals to cut allocations and investments such as the Rates Support Grant by Departments.
 In 2018, councils are not possessed of the financial resilience of larger government institutions, mindful of their less than £1 billion expenditure within N.I.'s £20+ billion p.a. budget.
-They are creating wealth in the form of local investments, sustainable jobs and growth with the RSG, and lever ten times a return on such allocations within local economies, whilst also being severely challenged to meet increased expectations from departments and constituents in matters such as winter maintenance, emergency planning, community support and much more.
-If councils do not have the resources to meet these expectations, coming from communities in general and government bodies, the whole edifice of the Programme for Government is in jeopardy.
+They are creating wealth in the form of local investments, sustainable jobs and growth with the RSG, and lever ten times a return on such allocations within local economies.
+Councils are also being severely challenged to meet increased expectations from departments and constituents in matters such as winter maintenance, emergency planning, community support and much more.
+If these resources are not available then the impact on local people and communities is clear, in particular the most vulnerable will be affected and delivery of the outcomes in the programme for government which are focused on driving local economic growth, reduction of inequalities and maximising the impact of public services will be significantly compromised.